OathPros/COMP3/source/patterns/controls/menus.rst

 Secondary Menus
 ---------------

 Secondary menus are located in the header bar, and are used to contain actions and settings for a particular view or content item (such as a document, contact, conversation or photo).
-This differentiates them from primary menus, whose menu items relate to the entire application.
+This differentiates them from primary menus, whose menu items relate to the entire app.

 Secondary menus: